 It’s quite an impressive sight to see particularly if you’re on the island when it gets cut off.
 Bear in mind you may have to wait an hour or so for the tide to subside.
 The main entrance takes a while to clear but there is another route off the island.

-For information about Mont-Saint-Michel including the tide timetable for 2019 please go to this page.
+For information about Mont-Saint-Michel including the tide timetable for 2020 please go to the Mont Saint Michel page.
 The tide timetable is in the section entitled ‘How can you make the most of your time there?’

 Watch a time lapse video of this amazing phenomenon.